You’ve decided to buy a plow and put your horses to work. Good for you, but of course that’s just the first decision when you’re buying a plow.

 Now you have to decide whether you want to ride or walk, what kind of ground you’ll be plowing and how much of it.
 And then of course there’s the budget.
 Fear not.
 We’ve got you covered.
 Here’s our Alberta Carriage Supply Guide to Buying a Plow.

-Using a walking plow is almost an art form and many enjoy the challenge of driving their horse(s) and running the plow at the same time but many begin by having a fellow teamster do the driving while they get the hang of operating the plow.
+Using a walking plow is almost an art form and many enjoy the challenge of driving their horse(s) and running the plow at the same time.
+While many begin by having a fellow teamster do the driving while they get the hang of operating the plow.
 Needless to say a walking plow would be the choice if you’re going to be doing a small piece of land.
 And it’s the most economical.
-Pioneer Equipment makes a walking plow that’s available with a 12 or 14 inch Oliver bottom.
-It’s a good plow and does a nice job but it is a heavy unit to be reckoned with so make sure you eat your Wheaties before heading out to the field.
+Pioneer Equipment makes a walking plow that’s available with a 12-inch or 14-inch Oliver bottom.
+It’s a good plow and does a nice job.
+It is, however, a heavy unit to be reckoned with so make sure you eat your Wheaties before you head out to the field.

 If you’ve got a larger patch to scratch, then riding is the way to go.
 Pioneer makes four plows in this category.
 The first is a Homesteader, which is a multi-tool as it gives you the option of changing the attachments on the unit (plow, cultivator, harrow, disc, disc hiller & potato plow).
 Because of the number of tools in the Homesteader’s toolbox, we’ll talk about it by itself in a future article.